antirez/partitions/README.md

 The program simulate the partitions by taking as parameter the probability of partitions as partitions per hour, and the maximum duration of partitions.

-At some point an instance starts a partition, and tries to be partitioned away with a set of other nodes, so it contacts the other nodes asking to join the partition.
+At some point an instance starts a partition, and tries to get partitioned away with a set of other nodes, so it contacts the other nodes asking to join the partition.
 Nodes join a partition by filtering all the nodes but the ones in the partition they want to join.